IanVerbeylen/valuation_app/README.md

-# Basic discounted cashflow to the firm valuation model
+# Basic discounted free cashflow to the firm valuation model

 A simplified discounted cashflow to the firm model, based on Yahoo Finance API.
 Goal was learning how to: